mdn/content/files/en-us/web/http/headers/supports-loading-mode/index.md

 {{HTTPSidebar}}{{seecompattable}}

-The **`Supports-Loading-Mode`** response header is set by a navigation destination site to opt-in to using various higher-risk loading modes.
+The **`Supports-Loading-Mode`** response header is set by a navigation target to opt-in to using various higher-risk loading modes.

 <table class="properties">
   <tbody>